SpiceJet re-introduces 'Zero Change fee' offer

-New Delhi, April 17 (IANS) Airline major SpiceJet on Saturday re-introduced 'Zero Change fee' offer for domestic network.
+New Delhi: Airline major SpiceJet on Saturday re-introduced 'Zero Change fee' offer for domestic network.

 Accordingly, the new offer entitles passengers to make changes in their ticket at least five days prior to the date of departure instead of seven days.